elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 ### Based on the logical design, identify and implement logging, monitoring and reporting technologies.

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>":

 > **Monitoring Events, Alarms, and Automated Actions**
 > vSphere includes a user-configurable events and alarms subsystem.
 This subsystem tracks events happening throughout vSphere and stores the data in log files and the vCenter Server database.
 This subsystem also enables you to specify the conditions under which alarms are triggered.
 Alarms can change state from mild warnings to more serious alerts as system conditions change, and can trigger automated alarm actions.
 This functionality is useful when you want to be informed, or take immediate action, when certain events or conditions occur for a specific inventory object, or group of objects.